 - Products with the activated recurring feature lead to recurring profile creation after checkout.

 - All recurring profiles can be managed under Magenest Subscription -> Recurring Profiles.

 - Customers can choose such parameters as Billing Cycle, Unit Recurring Payment, and Start Date, as well as manage subscription-related orders at My Recurring Profiles.

-- The extension works with PayPal on checkout, so you don’t have to spend additional money on purchasing a new gateway.
+- The extension works with PayPal on checkout, so you don’t have to spend additional money to purchase a new gateway.

-As you can see, Magenest Subscriptions and Recurring Payments Magento 2 Extension is a little bit limited in comparison to Adaptive Subscriptions for Magento 2 by Paradox Labs.
+As you can see, Magenest subscriptions and recurring payments Magento 2 extension is a little bit limited compared to Adaptive Subscriptions for Magento 2 by Paradox Labs.
 At the same time, it is almost four times cheaper.

 In this post, we introduced you to several subscription and recurring payments extensions currently available in the Magento 2 ecosystem.

-Here at Firebear Studio, we are constantly monitoring the ecosystem looking for the latest extensions and review their functionality and features.
+Here at Firebear Studio, we constantly monitor the ecosystem, looking for the latest extensions, and review their functionality and features.
 This post is getting updated as soon as new Magento 2 subscriptions and recurring payments extensions become available.'